Washington State Firearm Tragedy Prevention Network

 - Build partnerships.

 - Educate children, youth, families and adults about preventing firearm tragedies.

 - Use a public health approach to prevent firearm tragedies.

-Anyone with an interest in keeping communities safe, educated and informed about firearm tragedy prevention.
-We encourage all of the following to attend network meetings: individuals; community organizations; businesses; government leaders; public health professionals; social services; law enforcement and first responders; educators; firearm advocates; parents; mental health and healthcare providers; and community leaders.
+We encourage anyone with an interest in keeping communities safe, educated and informed about firearm tragedy prevention to attend network meetings.
+This includes and is not limited to individuals, community organizations, businesses, government leaders, public health professionals, social services, law enforcement and first responders, educators, firearm advocates, parents, mental health and healthcare providers, and community leaders.

 Past Meeting Agendas and Presentations

 Meeting agendas, minutes, and presentations are available here for two years.
 Previous meeting items are archived and available upon request by emailing Gun.Safety@seattlechildrens.org.
 All files are PDFs.